Songline (horse): 2023: five-year-old season

 Three weeks after her Victoria Mile win, she was entered into the Yasuda Kinen to defend her title against 9 other Grade 1 winners which included Osaka Hai winner Jack d'Or, Mile Championship winner Serifos, Asahi Hai Futurity Stakes winner Dolce More, three of the last NHK Mile Cup winners Schnell Meister, Danon Scorpion, Champagne Color, Cafe Pharoah, Takamatsunomiya Kinen winner Naran Huleg, and lastly her Victoria Mile rival Sodashi.
 She was ridden again by Keita Tosaki starting from the farthest gate from the rail.
 He ran her wide at the middle of the pack all throughout until they entered the final straight.
 Sweeping from the outside, she passed Champagne Color nearing 2 furlongs left with an accelerated dash forward at around a furlong left overtaking Jack d'Or and Serifos who were battling it from the inside, winning the race and defending her title by a length and a quarter from Serifos.
 She became the fourth horse ever to win the Yasuda Kinen back-to-back after Swee Sue, Yamanin Zephyr, and Vodka.
 She's also the second horse after Vodka to complete the Victoria Mile and Yasuda Kinen double in the same year.

 After the Yasuda Kinen, Songline was entered in to the Mainichi Okan, where she came in second behind Elton Barows, before being sent to the United States to compete in the Breeders' Cup Mile.
 She ultimately finished in 5th place in what would become her final race behind Master of The Seas.
 On November 22, Songline's owner Sunday Racing announced that both she and Schnell Meister would retire from racing at the same time, with Songline herself returning to Northern Farm to become a broodmare.

+Racing form

+Songline won seven races out of 17 starts.
+This data is available in JBIS, netkeiba, racingpost and Breeders' Cup.